BMW 7 Series (G11): Design

 The G11 and G12, which are the respective codenames for the short and long wheelbase models, are the first passenger BMW vehicles to be based on the modular BMW CLAR (cluster architecture) platform.

-The passenger cell of the 7 Series is made of carbon-fibre-reinforced polymer (CFRP), tensile steel and aluminium, resulting in a lower kerb weight, lower centre of gravity and maintaining a 50/50 axle load distribution.
+The passenger cell of the 7 Series is made of carbon-fibre-reinforced polymer (CFRP), tensile steel and aluminium, resulting in a lower curb weight, lower centre of gravity and maintaining a 50/50 axle load distribution.
 The usage of CFRP allows for weight reduction due to being lighter than steel and aluminium.
 CFRP also increases structural strength in areas exposed to high steering forces, as it is capable of diverting impact forces to prevent deformations of the material, resulting in higher torsional rigidity.
 Aluminium has been applied to the doors, boot lid, brake system, wheel hubs and rear suspension arms, further reducing weight and unsprung masses.
 The G11's body weighs overall 40 kg less than that of its predecessor.

 The front features a large signature kidney grille incorporating grille shutters that will only open when an increase of air flow to the engine bay is required, decreasing aerodynamic drag in the process.
-Along with air openings behind the front wheel arches that reduce turbulence in the wheel housings, the drag coefficient has been reduced to 0.24.
+Along with air openings behind the front wheel arches that reduce turbulence in the wheel housings, the drag coefficient has been reduced to 0.24cd.

-The standard self-levelling air suspension of the previous model has been reworked, featuring air springs at both axles with electronically-controlled shock absorbers that can automatically adjust damping according to the environment.
+The standard self-levelling air suspension of the previous model has been reworked, featuring air springs at both axles with electronically controlled shock absorbers that can automatically adjust damping according to the environment.
 The active anti-roll system is optionally available with an electro-hydraulic actuator that improves damper reaction times.
 For the first time, four-wheel steering, marketed as Integral Active Steering, has also become available for all-wheel drive models.

 Equipment

-The iDrive operating system for secondary car controls now receives user input from a conventional control wheel, touchscreen, voice commands and is capable of recognizing gestures through a 3D scanner.
+The iDrive operating system 6.0 for secondary car controls now receives user input from a conventional control wheel, touchscreen, voice commands and is capable of recognizing gestures through a 3D scanner, known as the Gesture Control.
 It is also possible to save a gesture movement with an individual function.

 A number of advanced driver assistance systems for the BMW 7 Series have been reworked to work autonomously or partly so—the parking system utilises a number of radar sensors and a stereo camera at the rear, allowing it to execute parking manoeuvres independently and can be operated with a digital key fob.
 The cruise control driver assist is able to recognize speed limits and will adjust the vehicle's speed accordingly.
 The lane driving assist warns the driver of possible side or rear collisions.
 In addition, it is able to detect lane markings and traffic, as well as alter the steering responsiveness to improve driving comfort.

 All models can be fitted with M Performance Parts.
 The parts are a black grille, carbon fibre mirrors, side skirts and sport brakes for facelift models.